Wall-Go/WallGo/docs/source/faqs.rst

 - **What is the parameter fieldCount?**

-    This is the number of background scalar fields values that the effective potential depends on.
+    This is the number of scalar background fields that your effective potential depends on and must be specified when subclassing EffectivePotential.
+It is used internally to reshape various helper arrays.

 - **What is the msqVacuum in the Particle definition?**